top of page

 Washington Post, 8/23/23

-The Biden Administration’s 21 Executive Actions to Reduce Gun Violence” includes:
+The Biden Administration’s 21 Executive Actions to Reduce Gun Violence” include:

-An Executive Order issued which strengthened: the use of “red flag” laws; holding gun industry accountable; and law enforcement efforts to identify and apprehend shooters
+* An Executive Order was issued that strengthened: the use of “red flag” laws, holds gun industry accountable, and enhances law enforcement efforts to identify and apprehend shooters.

 The White House, 3/14/23

-S. 2, the Assault Weapon Ban of 2023 was introduced in Jan.
-2023.
+* S. 2, the Assault Weapon Ban of 2023, was introduced last January.
 It has yet to pass in the Senate.

-In 2023, House Democrats have attempted to force House votes on three Democratic proposals: Assault weapons Ban, Bipartisan Background Check Act, and Enhanced Background Check Act.
-Republicans have thus far resisted these initiatives
+In 2023, House Democrats attempted to force House votes on three Democratic proposals: an assault weapons ban, Bipartisan Background Check Act, and Enhanced Background Check Act.
+Republicans have blocked all these initiatives.

 Pushing hard for CIVIL RIGHTS